Memory Care Home Solutions

 Overview

 Memory Care Home Solutions (MCHS) provides families with non-pharmacological, evidence-based treatment that improves the quality of life and health outcomes for people living with dementia and care partners.
-With the Disrupting Dementia Care grant, MCHS aims to disrupt the standard dementia-care model and create a pathway for non-pharmacological dementia treatment to be delivered within the health care system.
-It seeks to understand the system, design a compatible model, and determine a method to assess and understand the feasibility of replication.
+With the Disrupting Dementia Care grant, MCHS aimed to disrupt the standard dementia-care model and create a pathway for non-pharmacological dementia treatment to be delivered within the health care system.
+It sought to understand the system, design a compatible model, and determine a method to assess and understand the feasibility of replication.

 Project Description